laurestine/laurestine.github.io/index.md

 # About Me

-I am currently a master's student in the [University of Toronto Department of Linguistics](https://www.linguistics.utoronto.ca/).
-In September 2021, I will become a PhD student at the [McGill University Department of Linguistics](https://www.mcgill.ca/linguistics/).
-In 2020, I completed a bachelor's degree in Mathematics and Philosophy at the University of Toronto.
-I am casually involved with [Professor Peter Taylor's RabbitMath project](https://www.rabbitmath.ca/), and I work on-and-off both as a math tutor and as a math outreach instructor.
+I am a PhD student at the [McGill University Department of Linguistics](https://www.mcgill.ca/linguistics/).
+I also work on-and-off both as a math tutor and as a math outreach instructor.

 Here are some of my broad academic interests: